 Tattoo machines, often called tattoo guns, are the actual devices that enable a tattoo artist to perform his craft.
 There are many different components to a tattoo machine.
 These include the tattoo needles themselves, which are soldered onto the needle tube, which is where the tattoo artist holds the tattoo machine.
 Tattoo machines are connected to a power source which regulates the amount of power it receives and a foot pedal to turn that tattoo machine on and off.

-Tattoo inks are the various shades and colors of pigments that are used to make your tattoo.
+span style=”font-size: small;”>Tattoo inks are the various shades and colors of pigments that are used to make your tattoo.
 These inks are actually consisted of pigments suspended in a solution to ensure proper and even distribution.
-And sometimes it will get you an infected tattoo so you should be caring for that.
+And sometimes it will get you an infected tattoo like this so you should be caring for that.
 Many tattoo artists mix their own colors and shades and take great pride in their unique colors and combinations.
 When performing the tattoos, the tattoo inks will be held in ink caps, which serve as an easy method to apply ink to the tattoo machines which is then applied to your skin.

 Autoclaves, sterilization equipment and medical supplies